 "The Bike Train is a unique and remarkable success story within the tourism industry," said the Honourable Monique Smith, Minister of Tourism.
 "By expanding the bike train service to select parts of the province, this initiative is helping revitalize local tourism and is positioning Ontario as a go-to destination for cycling holidays."
 (May 20, 2009)

-With over 2,500 passengers to date and new routes that span the province, the Bike Train Initiative is putting Ontario on the map as a leading cycle tourism destination in North America.
+Having served thousands of passengers to date and new routes that span the province, the Bike Train Initiative is putting Ontario on the map as a leading cycle tourism destination in North America.

 Partners and Supporters

 The Bike Train Initiative was developed in partnership with:

 - Government of Ontario

 - VIA Rail Canada